mark-j-chilvers/mesh-cross-domain/README.md

 ```
 Now let's ready the target mesh ingress gateway deployment.
 Note - the Kustomize for the service object can be updated to create an "Internal" L4 NLB
-and add annotation for "global access" as needed to meet requirements for exposing
+as needed to meet requirements for exposing a PSC backend
-a PSC endpoint
 ```
 mkdir -p ${WORKDIR}/asm-ig/base
 cat <<EOF > ${WORKDIR}/asm-ig/base/kustomization.yaml